Articles and Bylaws of SIPTA

 - considers and votes for approval changes and additions to the Articles suggested by the Members, according to a 2/3 majority among all Members participating;

-- any proposal that requires 2/3 majority among all Members to be approved, should be notified to the SIPTA Secretary, who will inform all Members about them.
+- any proposal that requires 2/3 majority among all participating Members to be approved, should be notified to the SIPTA Secretary, who will inform all Members about them.
 This should be done at least one month prior to the General Meeting, so that all Members have time to consider the proposed changes carefully.
-Members that cannot be physically present at the General Meeting, can also be allowed to cast votes in writing, or electronically, before the start of the General Meeting.
+Members who cannot be present at the General Meeting, can also be allowed to cast votes in writing, or electronically, before the start of the General Meeting.

 Article VII - The SIPTA Executive Committee